-Be unable to sleep, but try to nap twice daily
+Be unable to sleep, but try to nap twice daily.

+Less pain gives better sleep.
 Better sleep gives less pain.

-Less anxiety gives peace of mind.
+Less anxiety gives peace of mind and then more sleep.

-Pleased enough to do something that usually feels WAY TOO hard.
+She gets content and pleased enough to do something that usually feels WAY TOO hard.

-Positive things happen and she gets forward.
+Positive things happen, and she gets forward.

 I love those.
 When people really go for it – change things up – and smash the goals and do far more than they thought was possible.

+Gender doesn’t matter.
 Age doesn’t matter.

 Entire article series: